 Moving Plants Outdoors

 When it’s time for your plants to move outdoors, don’t just dig a hole in the garden and plop them in.
 Think of it like this: You were having a wonderful time in Palm Beach where someone waited on you hand and foot.
 If you were thirsty, they would bring you a drink.
 If you were a bit too warm, they’d fan you.
 It was a pretty stress-free time.
 Then they go and pull you off your beach chair and drop you into Maine.
-There’s wind and the temperature is all over the place.
+There are strong winds and the temperature is all over the place.
 What the heck?!

 PS: Thank you to all of you that emailed me to share your success with my Gardener’s Hand Cream recipe.
 I don’t think I’ve ever received so many emails about a post.
 It felt great to know I had helped.
 I do my best to reply to every email I get, so if you haven’t heard back from me, you’re on the list.